 The project will promote national and international partnerships with key stakeholders, facilitating cross-border collaboration on issues such as climate change and sustainability.
-By establishing these connections, the UK Young Academy seeks to create a network that allows early-career professionals to exchange ideas, share best practices, and create a network that supports ongoing dialogue between emerging leaders and their counterparts worldwide.
+By establishing these connections, we’re creating a network that allows early-career professionals to exchange ideas, share best practices, and sustain ongoing dialogue with counterparts worldwide.

-– Through targeted workshops and training sessions, participants will gain practical tools and real-world insights to navigate policy analysis, negotiation, and international collaboration.
+• Skill development: Through targeted workshops and training sessions, project participants will gain practical tools and real-world insights to navigate policy analysis, negotiation, and international collaboration.
 These activities are designed to build confidence and capability in addressing complex global challenges.

-– Through identifying key channels for engagement with policymakers and international forums, it provides participants with opportunities to share their perspectives and contribute to shaping important decisions.
+• Pathways to influence: By identifying key channels for engagement with policymakers and international forums, the project will provide participants with opportunities to share their perspectives and contribute to shaping important decisions.

 How to get involved: